-Attracting and retaining top talent is an integral part to our success.
-We intentionally build a workforce of people with viewpoints and backgrounds as diverse as the customers we serve around the world.
-As a responsibility to our team and in an evolving effort, we provide employees with meaningful careers and development opportunities to grow and succeed.
+Attracting and retaining top talent in all roles and at all career levels is an integral part to our success.
+Our hiring practices focus on the skills and qualifications of a candidate relative to the job requirements.
+As of December 31, 2024 we employed 819 individuals with viewpoints and backgrounds as diverse as the customers we serve around the world.
+As a responsibility to our team and in an evolving effort, we provide employees with meaningful careers and development opportunities to grow and succeed in an environment built on mutual respect and accountability.